VPP Application Instructions for the

 If you are in a state that operates its own OSHA-approved program, check with your state agency to learn specifics regarding its VPP application process.

 There is some paperwork required in the application process, but we encourage you to use as much existing material as possible.
 Please provide a list/index of all materials you choose to attach to your application.
 Most worksites have found that, in the process of applying, they gain a greater understanding of worker protection and discover ways to improve their safety and health management system.

 VPP reviewers don’t look for a single correct way to meet VPP requirements.
 They want to see a system that works for you.
 Some successful safety and health management systems involve substantial written documentation, and others do not.
 Small businesses, in particular, often are able to implement excellent safety and health processes with relatively little documentation.

 If you need more information, you can contact your nearest OSHA VPP Manager or Coordinator through OSHA’s Regional and Area Offices.
 In addition to answering your questions, your Regional VPP Manager or Coordinator can refer you to VPP participants in your area.
 We encourage you to contact participants.
 They are happy to share their experience.

 OMB Control Number: 1218-0239 Expires 04-30-2021

 Public reporting burden for this collection of information is estimated to average 20 hours per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Directorate of Cooperative and State Program U.S. Department of Labor, 200 Constitution Ave., Suite N3700 NW, Washington, DC 20210-4537 and reference the OMB Control Number 1218-0239.

 - General Information

-- Mailing Address (if different)
+- Mailing Address (if different from above)